Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks fourth across all league pitching staffs.
+- The Guardians have the third-ranked team ERA among all league pitching staffs (3.78).

-- The Guardians surrender the second-fewest home runs in baseball (124 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (126 total, one per game).

-- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, the left-hander threw six scoreless innings against the Cincinnati Reds while surrendering four hits.

+- In 18 games this season, the 24-year-old has a 3.33 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .252 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.